delhoume/BigMars/README.md

 Brace yourself, it will be days (week) long and will take a huge amount of disk space.

-I have yet to finish a complete build, so far it is running for 3 days and estimated remaining time is 2 days.
+I have yet to finish a complete build, so far it is running for 4 days and estimated remaining time is 1 day.
 Final running  time is notoriously hard to predict (just think about a Windows copy dialog with a large number of various sized files, the estimation for completion can vary very much).
-I display 2 estimates, one that, given the number of completed rows since the start, computes an average per row time and applys it to remaining rows, the other based on instant row performance if sustained for the remaining rows.
-Depending on your machine load, disk drives speed, memory, they can differ much but should converge at the very end...

-Once you have the full 90x44 ```mars_90_44_strip.tif``` you follow the same process than for the smaller ones, converting to tiled, generating sublevels, merging.
+Once you have the full 90x44 ```mars_90_44_tiled.tif``` you follow the same process than for the smaller ones,generating sublevels, merging.
 Processing time will be significantly higher as the full image is about 40 times larger...

 The final **42678000x2086480 pixels** for the full resolution TIFF is divided into **8840x4076 **512x512 tiles**, takes about 1 Terabyte on disk,